Gamezpedia/Arduino-RFID-Facebook/README.md

 This repository has only the arduino and posting php files.
 I included the emailing script also.
-The flash files used on the ipad app and the facebook app are not included.
+The flash files used on the ipad app and the facebook app are not included. the update.php file is used to pair the fbid and the rfid on the database.

 //------------------------------
 Steps